Michael J. Cohen, Ph.D., Ed.D.

 Alpha Pi Omega

 OTHER EDUCATIONAL EXPERIENCES

-Counselor training: 1955-58, Completed a three-year Alexander Wolf, control, group therapy program.
+Counselor training: 1953-58, Completed an Alexander Wolf control group therapy program.

 2001-present.
 Institute of Applied Ecopsychology Director, Akamai University, Hawaii.